 Importing and exporting passwords

 It’s relatively easy to import passwords from supported apps (like Chrome/similar browsers, Safari/iCloud, Dashlane, 1Password, and other popular password managers).
-All you need to do is export a CSV file from your chosen pass manager and import it via ExpressVPN Keys.
+All you need to do is export a CSV file from your chosen password manager and import it via ExpressVPN Keys.

 Anyway, let’s import some passwords.